 We trust you with Equinor's assets so that you can effectively do your work.
-You are responsible for safeguarding those assets against loss, theft and misuse.
+You are responsible for safeguarding those assets against loss, theft, and misuse.
 Equinor's assets include facilities, equipment, IT solutions and IT equipment, information, intangible property rights and financial assets.
-We will not tolerate any misuse of our assets for personal benefit.
+We will not tolerate any misuse of our assets or work processes for personal benefit.

-- Any use of Equinor's assets for purposes not directly related to our business, unless specifically provided for in this Code, requires permission from your leader. - Ensure that documents used to obtain company funds and property are accurate and complete.
+- Any use of Equinor's assets for purposes not directly related to our business, unless specifically provided for in this Code, requires permission from your leader - Ensure that documentation used to obtain property or payments from the company is accurate and complete.
 This includes time sheets, invoices, benefit claims and travel and expense reimbursement reports and underlying documentation.
 Inaccurate or unsubstantiated records may be treated as fraud. - As a leader you must ensure proper control before you approve any time sheets, invoices, benefit claims and travel and expense reimbursement reports and underlying documentation for people in your team.